Rutere14/General-stores-Powebi-project/README.md

 # About

 This Power BI project delves into the comprehensive analysis of sales data from a general store.
-The primary objectives are to uncover insights into the store's performance, product trends, and customer behaviour.
+The primary objectives are to uncover insights into the store's performance, product trends, and customer behavior.
 By thoroughly examining the sales dataset, the project aims to identify areas for sales strategy improvement and optimization.